Second Battle of Donetsk Airport: Final confrontation and Ukrainian withdrawal (January 2015)

 Ukrainian forces attempted to surround the airport in an attempt to push back the insurgents on 20 January.
 As Ukrainian and DPR forces fought away from the airport, a group of insurgents stormed the ground and second floors of the new terminal building.
 Ukrainian troops continued to hold out on the first floor of the building until the separatists exploded the second floor at 15:30 EET, causing it to collapse onto them.
 This killed several soldiers, and proved to be the battle's turning point.
 By the next day, the remaining Ukrainian forces were either captured, killed, or were forced to withdraw from the building, allowing DPR forces to overrun it.
 According to one volunteer, 37 Ukrainian troops died.
 During the fighting, Right Sector leader Dmytro Yarosh was wounded by an exploding Grad rocket in Pisky.
-He was evacuated out of the conflict zone.
+He was evacuated from the conflict zone.
 A spokesman for the DPR Defence Ministry said that sixteen Ukrainian soldiers who had been buried under rubble in the main terminal building for days had been taken captive, and given medical care.
 Ukrainian president Petro Poroshenko said on 21 January that Russia had deployed more than 9,000 soldiers and 500 tanks, artillery units, and armoured personnel carriers in Donbas.
 An article that appeared in The Daily Telegraph said that the deployment appeared to be "a response to Kiev's [prior] success" in retaining control of Donetsk airport, and that the influx of weaponry and manpower had made Ukrainian positions at the airport untenable.
 Following the battle, separatist fighters paraded captured Ukrainian soldiers from the airport at the scene of a bus shelling in Donetsk city proper.
 Onlookers verbally abused the prisoners, and pelted them with debris from the exploded bus.
 The loss of the airport was described as a "devastating victory over Ukrainian forces", and a "major blow".